will-johnston/Schedule-It/README.md

 # Schedule-It
-Schedule-It is a web application designed for easy communication and event scheduling within groups.
+Schedule-It is a web application designed for easy communication and event scheduling.
+This project was made for CS307 at Purdue University and was self hosted on a Raspberry Pi using a custom built RESTful API.
+Machine learning in Computer Science is big right now which is why this project has an integrated chatbot trained with a natural dialog.

 ### Features
 - Secure account creation and login